spiritual growth guide

 Finally, you have to develop the habit of talking to God.
 That’s all that prayer is… talking to God.
 He invites you in Jeremiah 33:3, “Call to me and I will answer you and tell you great and unsearchable things you do not know.”
 God wants you to talk to Him and He wants to talk to you.
 In all of your closest relationships, you have to make plenty of time for talking.
 There are lots of things you can learn to include in your prayers (see Matthew 6:6-13), but the most important thing is that you learn to talk to God to the point that you are comfortable in His presence.
 Growing in your habit of prayer will assure spiritual growth in your life.

-It’s not the checklist that makes you spiritual, but trusting God enough to renew your walk towards Him on a weekly basis.
+It’s not the checklist that makes you spiritual, but trusting God enough to renew your walk with Him on a weekly basis.
 There is no magic formula for spiritual growth.
 Spiritual growth simply requires that you learn to walk with God.
 When you walk with Him, you will grow in knowledge, wisdom, and ability.
-One thing’s for sure: you cannot stay where you are and go with God at the same time.
+One thing is for sure: you cannot stay where you are and go with God at the same time.

 If you would like to know more about growing spiritually, email one of our staff members by using their first name, followed by @fallcreekbaptist.com or call 317.841.9770.
 We would be happy to help you take that next step in your spiritual growth.